 - one vote per associate + one vote per series of shares;

-If there is no provision in the articles of association, the suppletive rule of Article 382 of the Companies Code applies ("each share gives the right to one vote").
-However, this default voting system is incompatible with the condition for approval... unless each associate owns exactly the same number of shares.
+If the articles of association do not stipulate anything, the additional rule of article 382 6:41 of the Code of companies and associations applies ("Unless the articles of association provide otherwise, each share carries one vote, a share entitles the holder to one vote").
+However, this system is not in accordance with the acknowledgment condition, unless each partner holds exactly the same number of shares.

 Finally, large cooperative societies with more than a thousand associates have the possibility of organising a “second degree” voting system.

 This system, which aims at simplifying voting in the general meeting by organising a voting mechanism by representation, occurs as follows: first, the associates meet by category, by provinces or by regions (local committees) or in some other way and proceed to a vote (= first-degree vote) to appoint their representatives who, in a second step, will take part in the votes in the general meeting of the society (= second-degree vote).

 The Statutory Auditors and Directors Are Appointed by the General Meeting of Shareholders

 "The directors and auditors are appointed by the general meeting" (article 1, §1, 4°, of the Royal Decree of 8 January 1962).

 "§ 4.
 The provision of paragraph 1, 4°, does not prevent statutory directors from being appointed to the extent that the articles of association provide for the possibility and further rules for the general meeting to revoke the appointment.
 Are there one or more directors or supervisory directors not appointed by the general meeting, but by the board of directors or by a different category of partners, the general meeting has the right to oppose this appointment" (art.
 1, § 4, of the Royal Decree of 8 January 1962).